-Gene set enrichment analysis was performed for each multi-omic panel (using gene symbols of mRNA and CpGs) using 10 gene set collections (see methods for details) and the number of significant gene sets at an FDR threshold of 5% were determined (Table 2).
-The DIABLO_full model identified the greatest number of significant gene sets across the 10 gene set collections as compared to the other integrative approaches.
-DIABLO ranked higher than the other methods in the colon (7/10), gbm (5/10) and lung (5/10) cancer datasets, whereas JIVE outperformed all other methods in the kidney cancer datasets (6/10).
+Gene set enrichment analysis was performed for each multi-omic panel (using gene symbols of mRNA and CpGs) using 10 gene set collections (see Methods) and the number of significant gene sets were determined (Table 2).
+The DIABLO_full model identified the greatest number of significant gene sets across the 10 gene set collections and generally ranked higher than the other methods in the colon (7/10), gbm (5/10) and lung (5/10) cancer datasets, whereas JIVE outperformed all other methods in the kidney cancer datasets (6/10). [one quick conclusive snetnece about DIABLO FULL here or this overall analysis? without repeating the section title …]

 Case study 1: DIABLO identified known and novel multi-omic biomarkers of breast cancer subtypes.